The Tragedy of Othello / The Tragedy of Desdemona

 Edition of 26 lettered A-Z, with 10 numbered deluxe, printed letterpress, front and verso.
-Page designs in red ink repeated on each page, with over 50 original drawings.
+Page designs in red ink with brown text, with over 50 original drawings.
 The Tragedy of Othello the Moor of Venice – by William Shakespeare: 192-pages printed letterpress on Mohawk Superfine.
 The Tragedy of Desdemona – by Mindy Belloff: 150-pages printed letterpress on Johannot Arches cotton rag papers, text includes ancient Nag Hammadi poetry, narrative passages of Ovid, Dostoevsky, and Alice Walker, statistics compiled from a variety of sources including the United Nations and current news sources.
-Miniature book, dos-a-dos binding with letterpress printed St. Armand cotton paper covers.
-Standard bound by Mindy Belloff, deluxe leather binding by Celine Lombardi.
-Book 3-1/2 x 2-3/4 inches, with LCD screen Video Card 2 x 3-1/2 with USB port, inside a custom clamshell box (in progress for April 2023).

 Damn her, lewd minx!
 O, damn her!